About Erin

 In addition to looking at your family of origin and relationships, I will bring light to how our society contributes to your symptoms.
 I will help you work through “mom guilt,” burnout, perfectionism and relationship struggles through education and support.

-In addition to my work as a therapist, I provide education, validation, and advocacy to moms on Instagram and on my podcast, The Feminist Mom Podcast.
+I also provide education, validation, and advocacy to moms on Instagram and on my podcast, The Feminist Mom Podcast.

 My Approach